 New municipal executive wants alternative to barrier

 The new municipal executive indicated in the coalition agreement that it intends to propose an alternative to the initial suggestion of a barrier.
 An independent external agency is carrying out a study to that end.
 Safeguarding air quality below EU norms is a must.
-The result of the study is due to be presented in October.
-A decision based on the result will be taken after that.
+A decision based on the result of the study will be taken early 2019.

 The contractor is providing an app, the 'Strabag surroundings app', which can be downloaded on mobile phone or tablet and includes contact options.
-There will be a weekly Wednesday walk-in consulting hour from 4 p.m. to 5 p.m. starting, in the VDMA building (Vestdijk 39a) for those with questions or who are interested in more information).
+There will be walk-in consulting every first Wednesday of the month, from 4 p.m. to 5 p.m, in the VDMA building (Vestdijk 39a) for those with questions or who are interested in more information).
 Project leader Jan Josten and execution coordinator Frank Volleberg inform you with pleasure.